Semantic Edge Detection with Diverse Deep Supervision: Introduction

 In the past several years, deep convolutional neural networks (\textbf{DCNNs}) reign undisputed as the new de-facto method for category-agnostic edge detection \cite{xie2015holistically,xie2017holistically,liu2017richer,liu2019richer,hu2018learning}, where near human-level performance has been achieved.
 However, deep learning for \textbf{category-aware} SED, which jointly detects visually salient edges as well as recognizing their categories, has not yet witnessed such vast popularity.
 Hariharan \etal \shortcite{hariharan2011semantic} first combined generic object detectors with bottom-up edges to recognize semantic edges.
 Yang \etal \shortcite{yang2016object} proposed a fully convolutional encoder-decoder network to detect object contours but without recognizing specific categories.
-More recently, CASENet \cite{yu2017casenet} introduces a skip-layer structure to enrich the top-layer category-wise edge activation with bottom-layer features, improving previous \sArt methods with a significant margin. \revise{However, CASENet imposes supervision only at the Side-5 and final fused classification, and it claims that imposing deep supervision at low network sides (Side-1 $\sim$ Side-4) is not necessary.
-In the design, CASENet only uses feature maps from Side-1 $\sim$ Side-3 without deep supervision.}
+More recently, CASENet \cite{yu2017casenet} introduces a skip-layer structure to enrich the top-layer category-aware edge activation with bottom-layer features, improving previous \sArt methods with a significant margin. \revise{However, CASENet imposes supervision only at the Side-5 and final fused classification and uses feature maps from Side-1 $\sim$ Side-3 without deep supervision.
+After unsuccessfully trying various ways of adding deep supervision, CASENet claims that imposing deep supervision at bottom network sides (Side-1 $\sim$ Side-4) \textit{is unnecessary}.
+This conclusion has also been widely accepted by recent SED works \cite{yu2018simultaneous,acuna2019devil,hu2019dynamic}.}

 [2]{\subfloat[#1]{\fbox{ }}} [2]{\subfloat[#1]{\myfbox{ }}}